grnet/gnt-networking/README.md

 * kvm-ifup-custom: Script invoked when an interface goes up (KVM version)
 * kvm-ifdown-custom: Script invoked when an interface goes down (KVM version)
 * vif-custom: Script invoked when an interface goes up (Xen version)
-* snf-network-hook: The part of snf-network's functionality which is implemented as a Ganeti hook
+* gnt-networking-hook: The part of gnt-networking's functionality which is implemented as a Ganeti hook
-* snf-network-log: Simple script for logging actions from inside Ganeti scripts/hooks
+* gnt-networking-log: Simple script for logging actions from inside Ganeti scripts/hooks
-* snf-network-dnshook: Ganeti hook for updating dynamic DNS entries
+* gnt-networking-dnshook: Ganeti hook for updating dynamic DNS entries
 * ifup-extra: Example script for extra, deployment-specific functionality
 * common.sh: Common library, sourced by all above scripts.
 * runlocked: Helper script which serializes the execution of commands